Siegolas/text-search-engine/README.md

 ## General info

 Text Search Engine that allows to search words contained by the files located under a specified path.
-The application reads all the text files in the given directory, building an in memory representation of the files and their contents, and then give a command prompt at which interactive searches can be performed.
+The application reads all the text files in the given directory, building an in memory representation of the files and their contents, and then shows a command prompt at which interactive searches can be performed.

 ## Behavioral considerations